Insidious: The Last Key: Plot

 Trying to save Melissa, Elise searches the house and discovers hidden suitcases containing belongings of numerous other women who had been held prisoner, including the young woman she had seen as a girl.
 Elise realizes that like Ted, Gerald had also kidnapped women and held them in the secret room.
 The woman she saw as a teenager, Anna, was actually alive and trying to escape from her father.
 Elise is ambushed by Keyface and her spirit taken into the Further.

 Specs and Tucker help Imogen, who possesses abilities like Elise's, enter the Further.
 Imogen is led by Anna's ghost into a prison realm where Keyface is holding all of the souls he has taken, including Melissa and Elise.
 Elise realizes Keyface had been controlling both Gerald and Ted, and fed on the fear generated by the women they kidnapped.
 Keyface tries to coerce Elise into hurting her father's spirit as revenge for what he has done.
 Elise starts beating Gerald, but is stopped by Imogen and refuses to feed Keyface any more hatred.
 Keyface captures Imogen's soul and then attacks Elise, but Gerald tries to save her before he is stabbed by Keyface, his spirit vanishing.

 Keyface stabs Melissa, causing her physical body to convulse, then flatline.
 He attempts to possess Elise but Elise blows Christian's whistle and Audrey's spirit arrives, vanquishing Keyface.
 Audrey helps Elise, Melissa and Imogen escape the Further.
-While searching for the way, they open a door and see a young boy, Dalton Lambert, in his attic.
+While searching for the way, they open a door and see a 10-year-old boy, Dalton Lambert, in his attic (Note: As depicted in Insidious (2010).).
 Realizing they opened the wrong door, they finally managed to escape, inadvertently leaving the door to Dalton open.
 Melissa's spirit returns to her body in the real world, saving her life.
 Elise makes amends with her mother's spirit and she and Imogen return to their own bodies.
 Christian and Elise reconcile.

 Later, Elise receives a call from a woman named Lorraine.
-Elise had helped her son years earlier, and now she needs Elise's help again for her grandson Dalton.
+Elise had helped her son years earlier (Note: As depicted in Insidious: Chapter 2 (2013).), and now she needs Elise's help again for her grandson Dalton.